Bobli0322/Bobs-file-backup-assistant/README.md

 Limitations:
 - Backup sync and checksum record validation don't deal with duplicated files very well
-- Two files with the same size and modification time are considered to be the same for backup sync file comparison
 - If a file is moved at source, it's deleted and re-copied to new location at destination
 - If a folder is renamed, it's deleted and re-copied at destination
 - Checksum record validation sees files with same name, different checksum, different mod-time as potentially modified file,